 The way that we move, think, act and especially breathe contributes to the flow and vitality of prana – the universal energy that runs through us and everything around us.

 It’s the first thing and last thing we do in our lives.
 The one constant thing we all have.
 Without breath there is no life!

 Daily stressors, tensions and physical habits can create physical and energetic obstacles in our bodies.
-Without even noticing it our breathing can become gradually more shallow or stilted, we develop unconscious breathing patterns restricting the flow of breath and prana.
+Without even noticing it our breathing can become gradually more shallow or stilted.
+We can develop unconscious breathing patterns restricting the flow of breath and prana.

-When we work on the freeing the breath through pranayama (breathing exercises) we are also working on letting the life energy flow through the body.
+When we work on freeing the breath through pranayama (breathing exercises) we are also working on letting the life energy flow through the body.
 It has the effect of energizing, relaxing and healing the body, letting everything fall into place.
-Literally it is an increase and balance of life energy in your system.
+It literally increases and balances the life energy in your system.